 People with less common types of diabetes

 Women with gestational diabetes (GDM) or a history of gestational diabetes

 People connected to diabetes through the care of a child, close relative or loved one with diabetes

 The 24th edition of the IDF Congress was held in Abu Dhabi, the capital of the United Arab Emirates, on 4-8 December 2017.
-Some of the Blue Circle Voices' members had the opportunity to participate as speakers during one the many conferences: Riva Greenberg (USA), Gopika Krishnan (India), Phylissa Derose (United Arab Emirates) and Rakiya Kilgori (Nigeria).
+Some Blue Circle Voices' members had the opportunity to participate as speakers during one the many sessions: Riva Greenberg (USA), Gopika Krishnan (India), Phylissa Derose (United Arab Emirates) and Rakiya Kilgori (Nigeria).